rippedpiracy/docs/README.md

 _or_

 Make a Pull Request with the modified/added Content.

+**We do not recommend randomly forking the repo, just for the sake of renaming it and keeping it on your profile.
+*Only fork when necessary and delete your repo after your Pull Request was Approved/Denied.*
+This is to prevent any outdated info from being kept, as we may remove sites that turned malicious or went down.**